Rzyczu/Rzyczu/README.md

 # About me
 <p align="left">
-I have been studying Computer Science in Computer Engineering at the Politechnika Krakwska for a year now.
+I have been studying Computer Science in Computer Engineering at the Cracow University of Technology for 3 years now.
 During this time, I have also gained valuable work experience as a Junior Full Stack Developer for almost a year.
 Creating websites and apps is my passion.
 I am always eager to learn new technologies to enhance my skills in web development.
 </p>